Share this article

-In the first of a series of articles to celebrate International Women’s Day we sit down with Sandra Richez, EDHEC Global MBA Programme Director, to talk about our collective responsibility for equality in the workplace, why tackling gender exclusivity in leadership must start in the classroom, and how important it is that women get equal ROI on their education.
+In light of World Women’s day we sat down with Sandra Richez, EDHEC Global MBA Programme Director, to talk about our collective responsibility for equality in the workplace, why tackling gender exclusivity in leadership must start in the classroom, and how a diverse cohort and a focus on ESG education can help fighting bias, stereotypes and discrimination, for a world that's diverse, equitable, and inclusive.
+A world where difference is valued and celebrated.

-With 33 nationalities in a class of 70 people, the topic of gender diversity is often perceived differently from one culture to the next, so the more diversity you have, the fewer opportunities there are for ‘otherness’ to gain traction and become a problem.
+The topic of gender diversity is often perceived differently from one culture to the next, so the more diversity you have, the fewer opportunities there are for ‘otherness’ to gain traction and become a problem.
 If everyone is different, they are operating on an equal level because you take away an us-and-them mentality.
-And this is why gender equality must be as part of an over-arching policy on all types of diversity.
+And this is why gender equality must be part of an over-arching policy on all types of diversity.

 Yes.
 Someone who may not normally feel empowered to speak up in their own culture will often be energised here on the Global MBA to do just that, and they get plenty of opportunities to practice this in the neutral space of the classroom.
 As an educator that’s very rewarding to see.
 A woman with leadership training under her belt will hopefully feel emboldened and more prepared to speak up and get their voice heard when they return to the workplace.